Polish space: Characterization

-There are numerous characterizations that tell when a second-countable topological space is metrizable, such as Urysohn's metrization theorem.
+There are many known conditions for a second-countable topological space is metrizable, such as Urysohn's metrization theorem.
 The problem of determining whether a metrizable space is completely metrizable is more difficult.
-Topological spaces such as the open unit interval (0,1) can be given both complete metrics and incomplete metrics generating their topology.
+Topological spaces such as the open unit interval $(0,1)$ can be given both complete metrics and incomplete metrics generating their topology.

 There is a characterization of complete separable metric spaces in terms of a game known as the strong Choquet game.
 A separable metric space is completely metrizable if and only if the second player has a winning strategy in this game.

-A second characterization follows from Alexandrov's theorem.
-It states that a separable metric space is completely metrizable if and only if it is a $G_\delta$ subset of its completion in the original metric.
+A second characterization follows from Alexandrov's theorem, which states that a separable metric space is completely metrizable if and only if it is a $G_\delta$ subset of its completion in the original metric.

 Polish metric spaces

 Although Polish spaces are metrizable, they are not in and of themselves metric spaces; each Polish space admits many complete metrics giving rise to the same topology, but no one of these is singled out or distinguished.
 A Polish space with a distinguished complete metric is called a Polish metric space.
 An alternative approach, equivalent to the one given here, is first to define "Polish metric space" to mean "complete separable metric space", and then to define a "Polish space" as the topological space obtained from a Polish metric space by forgetting the metric.